[ Home Renovation Guide Singapore 2019 ] - Practical Tips for 1st Time HomeownersInterior Design & Decor

 The next thing to do is to make a custom checklist of your own and discuss with your spouse on your renovation plans, including research, sourcing of IDs and renovation contractors, planning or revising your renovation budget (and contract if you have), site inspection (yes, it is good to be present at least once at each stage of the renovation), etc.

 If you wish to avoid the hassle of researching for reliable IDs yourself, then let us screen the interior designers and contractors for you.
-Request for up to 5 renovation packages for comparison here now.
+Request personalized renovation proposals from honest and reliable interior designers here.

 PreviousRenotalk's Life By Design Renovation Fair 2018